HSLiu-Initial/CtrlA/README.md

 ![ctrla](assets/framework.png)

 CtrlA introduces an effective inherent control-based adaptive RAG framework, termed CtrlA, to enhance retrieval-augmented generation for LLM, balancing its internal and external knowledge.
-CtrlA characterizes LLM’s internal states and intervenes in the LLM generation from two perspectives: honesty control and confidence monitoring via simple yet effective feature direction representations.
+CtrlA characterizes LLM’s internal states and intervenes in the LLM generation from two perspectives: honesty steering and confidence monitoring via simple yet effective feature direction representations.

+# News

+**Oct 7, 2024** We have updated the version of CtrlA on Arxiv (Version 2).

 ## :syringe: Installation